If you live in an area that gets several feet of snow each winter, a snowblower will likely be a beneficial purchase for your home.

 You’ve probably come across the terms “two-stage” and “single-stage” in our assessments of our best picks.
 The “stages” of a snowblower refer to the number of moving parts used by the equipment to fling snow.
 Stages are classified into three types:

-Using an auger, a single-stage snow blower scoops snow from the ground and directs it into the discharge chute.
-It only has one stage because it only has one moving part — the auger — for this procedure.
+Using a drill, a single-stage snow blower scoops snow from the ground and directs it into the discharge chute.
+It only has one stage because it only has one moving part — the drill — for this procedure.

 What to look for when buying a snow blower motor